exercism/website-copy/tracks/go/exercises/hamming/mentoring.md

 # Hamming

-_Hamming_ is the first exercise in the Go track that requieres to use a `for` loop and creation of an `error`.
+_Hamming_ is the first exercise in the Go track that requires to use a `for` loop and creation of an `error`.
 Although this is about `for` loops students that submit working solutions have that nailed.

 ### Reasonable Solutions